All I needed was milk..

 But she is still a little psycho

 The day before I needed to do my grocery shopping she hit me.
 And when I say she hit me, I don’t mean that she hit me in a general toddler temper tantrum way.
-I mean, her face turned green and her body grew large just like the hulk in the avengers movies.
+I mean, her face turned green and her body grew large just like the hulk in the marvel movies.

 I still don’t know why she turned into the hulk that day but she is two, she can only say a few words now.
 She isn’t able to verbally communicate yet, she also doesn’t understand me when I talk.
 Trying to communicate with her is just as useless to as me trying to talk my son whilst his plying his ps4.